black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 Example Code
 `console.log(Date.now()); // 1628586800000`
 To see the new result, click on the "Add New Task" button.
 Then add a title of WALK DOG and click on the "Add Task" button.
 Open up the console to see the result.

+# Step 19
+Now it is time to add the remaining properties to the taskObj object.

+Retrieve the values from the titleInput, dateInput, and descriptionInput fields, and then save them in the properties title, date, and description of the taskObj object.

+Add a new task and open up the console to see the taskObj object with the new properties.